-In Matthew 19:19, Jesus described the command to love your parents: "You shall honor (Tíμα-present active imperative, second singular) your mother and father and you will love (Άγαπήσεις - future active indicative, second singular) your neighbor as yourself."
-Psychologically, Jesus described the present command to honor your mother and father and the future command to love your neighbor.
+&lt;sup>27 In Matthew 19:19, Jesus developed the concept of loving your parents using the present imperative Tiμα.
+Jesus then switched to the future active indicative for the command you will ሕγαπήσεις your neighbor as yourself.
+The future indicative expresses the outcome related to honoring your parents, namely, that you will also love your neighbor as yourself.
+Therefore, the imperative to love your parents relates directly to the absolute your mother and father and the future command to love your neighbor.
 Remember the Good Samaritan story about who is your neighbor and how to love them (Luke 10:29-37).
 Jesus intended that you will love your neighbor into the future without end.

-In Matthew 22:37, Jesus described undivided love: "You shall love (Άγαπήσεις-future active indicative, second singular) Lord your God with all (ὅλῃ) your heart (καρδίᾳ), and with all your soul (ψυχῆ) and with all the reasoning (διανοίᾳ) of you."
+In Matthew 22:37, Jesus described undivided love: "You shall love Lord your God with all your heart, and with all your soul and with all the reasoning of you."
 Psychologically, Jesus commanded undivided love from our heart, soul and reasoning.
 Undivided love keeps us from trying to slave anyone in addition to God.

-In Matthew 22:39, Jesus continued His discourse on love by command: "You shall love (Ἀγαπήσεις-future active indicative, second singular) your neighbor as yourself."
+In Matthew 22:39, Jesus continued His discourse on love by command: "You shall love your neighbor as yourself."
 Jesus explained that the law and the prophets hang on those two commandments.
 Psychologically, Jesus proclaimed that God provides the love we have for Him and our neighbors.
 We must receive that love and make sure we love God and neighbors with undivided love.